Participation by students with disabilities in DSS is entirely voluntary. Students

 in order to avoid termination of services.

-If a service is terminated, it will be terminated only for the current semester.
+If a service is terminated, it will be terminated only for the current term.

-Terminated services may be reinstated during the current semester only with the authorization
+Terminated services may be reinstated during the current term only with the authorization

 of a DSS counselor, and only if there are extenuating circumstances which warrant